 Program is career oriented, not specifically designed for baccalaureate transfer.
-However, some credits earned may transfer to four-year institutions; is a dual admissions program with NJIT.
+However, some credits earned may transfer to four-year institutions, particularly at NJIT.

 Are there any requirements I must satisfy before I start taking courses in my major?

 Based on placement, you may be required to take developmental courses in English and/or Mathematics before taking courses in your major.